57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 One Christmas party food idea buffet lovers will rave over is a caramel pull-apart.
 This classic bake is a twist on the traditional cinnamon roll, with sticky caramel in place of cream cheese glaze.

-Also known as monkey bread, the simplest version of the recipe uses frozen bread rolls and boxed butterscotch pudding to achieve a rich and chewy texture few holiday revelers can resist.
+Also known as monkey bread, the simplest version of the recipe uses frozen bread rolls and boxed butterscotch pudding to achieve a rich and chewy texture that few holiday revelers can resist.

 52. Stuffed Butternut Squash

-For Christmas party food ideas buffet-style that plant-based eaters will enjoy, try your hand at making a stuffed butternut squash.
+For Christmas party food ideas, buffet-style that plant-based eaters will enjoy, try your hand at making a stuffed butternut squash.
 A filling of cranberries, kale, chickpeas and quinoa will transform a halved gourd into a hearty harvest that’s ideal for celebrating in gourmet style.

 53. Charcuterie Tree